-|It is extremely important in business for a smooth operation of the day to day business activities and to grab occasional opportunities thrown by the business.||Liquidity is high, because of heavy usage of long-term funds.
-It can take advantage of sudden opportunities.||Liquidity is low due to greater dependability on short-term funds even for a part of long-term assets.
-It does not keep idle funds and therefore saves interest cost on them.||Liquidity is balanced i.e. neither high nor low.
-It attempts to strike a balance between liquidity and cost of idle funds.|
+|It is extremely important in business for smooth operations of the day-to-day business activities and to grab occasional opportunities thrown by the business.||Liquidity is high because of the heavy usage of long-term funds.
+It can take advantage of sudden opportunities.||Liquidity is low due to greater dependability on short-term funds, even for a part of long-term assets.
+It does not keep idle funds and therefore saves interest costs on them.||Liquidity is balanced, i.e., neither high nor low.
+It attempts to strike a balance between liquidity and the cost of idle funds.|

 |Profitability is the final goal of any business.
-Each and every step of a manager should finally boil down to profitability.||Under normal circumstances, profitability is less in this strategy because of too much of idle and costly funds.
-Higher rate and bigger magnitude of interest cost reduce the profitability.||Since the interest cost is minimized in this approach, higher profitability is obtained.||Because of cut to cut management, a balance is achieved between interest cost and loss of profitability.
+Every step of a manager should finally boil down to profitability.||Under normal circumstances, profitability is less in this strategy because of too much idle and costly funds.
+Higher rates and a bigger magnitude of interest costs reduce the profitability.||Higher profitability is obtained since the interest cost is minimized in this approach.||Because of cut to cut management, a balance is achieved between interest cost and loss of profitability.
 Moderate profitability is maintained here.
 It is greater than conservative and lesser than aggressive.|

-|Risk||Risk here refers to the risk of bankruptcy.||There is very low risk of bankruptcy as a higher level of liquidity is maintained in the business in this approach.||There is a high risk of bankruptcy due to extremely tight liquidity position being maintained.||Risk is balanced here.
+|The risk here refers to the risk of bankruptcy.||There is a very low risk of bankruptcy as this approach maintains a higher level of liquidity in the business.||There is a high risk of bankruptcy due to maintaining an extremely tight liquidity position.||The risk is balanced here.
 The firm will bow down to bankruptcy only in an extremely bad situation.|

-|Asset utilization here is the utilization of current assets.||Too high level of current assets makes its utilization ratio low.||Similarly, too low level of current assets makes the utilization ratio high.||Moderate|
+|Asset utilization here is the utilization of current assets.||Too high level of current assets makes its utilization ratio low.||Similarly, too low a level of current assets makes the utilization ratio high.||Moderate|

-|Working capital||Working capital is the capital used to fill the gap between current assets and current liabilities.||More working capital is required to execute the conservatism.
+|Working capital fills the gap between current assets and current liabilities.||There is a requirement for more working capital to execute the conservatism.
 Higher working capital avoids all risks.||Very low working capital is maintained.
 Low working capital increases risk but saves the interest cost.||Moderate working capital is maintained to stay somewhere between conservative and aggressive strategies.|